The Minkowski content measure for the Liouville quantum gravity metric

 \subsection{Main results}

-We say that a random distribution $h$ on $\C$ is a \textit{whole-plane GFF plus a continuous function} if there exists a coupling of $h$ with a random continuous function $f: \C \to \R$ such that $h - f$ has the law of a whole-plane GFF.
+We say that a random distribution $h$ on $\C$ is a \textit{whole-plane GFF plus a continuous function} if there is a coupling of $h$ with a random continuous function $f: \C \to \R$ such that $h - f$ has the law of a whole-plane GFF (see Section~\ref{sec:whole-plane-gff} for the definition of the whole-plane GFF).
 Our main theorem states that for each $\gamma \in (0,2)$, the Minkowski content measure (see Definition~\ref{def:minkowski-content-measure}) exists on the $\gamma$-LQG metric space $(\C,D_h)$ and is equal to the corresponding $\gamma$-LQG measure $\mu_h$.